naoufal/react-native-speech/README.md

 ## Usage
 ### Linking the Library
-In order to use Activity View, you must first link the library your project.
+In order to use Speech, you must first link the library your project.
 There's excellent documentation on how to do this in the [React Native Docs](https://facebook.github.io/react-native/docs/linking-libraries.html#content).

 ### Speaking an Utterance
 Once you've linked the library, you'll want to make it available to your app by requiring it: